 A Visit to the Isles of Biloxi

 Downtown Biloxi is situated on a peninsula.
-That means that our mainland is surrounded by water on three sides.
+That means our mainland is surrounded by water on three sides.
 What’s inside the surrounding waterway are actually treasures: islands of all sorts of sizes, landmasses that served as giant stepping stones as well as historical landmarks which formulate many of the chapters of our unique history.

 To the south of our sandy beaches, we see a body of water.
 Most think of it as the Gulf of Mexico.
 This waterway is actually the Mississippi Sound and appears as such on navigational maps.